haleyhiga/Compatibility-Predictor/README.md

 - The output will be a JSON file containing a JSON object with "scoredApplicants", along with the applicants name, and score associated with them.

 # How To Run

+- Run with defaults:
+    - python3 predictor.py

+# Using Custom Input and Output Files
 - Input file will default to input.json if not specified.
 If user wishes to specify input file, use command line arguments such as:
-*- python3 predictor.py --input-file sample_input.json
+    * python3 predictor.py --input-file sample_input.json

+- Output file will default to output.json if not specified.
+If user wishes to specify output file, use command line arguments such as:
+    * python3 predictor.py --output-file sample_output.json

+- If the user wishes to use an ideal profile, the user will input their ideal profile in a JSON file and run the following:
+    * python3 predictor.py --ideal-profile your_ideal_profile.json

+Sample usages:
+- python3 predictor.py -i input.json -o output.json -p ideal_profile.json